bernwo/AP3082-Ising-Model/docs/journal.md

 This was implemented in the function `flip_a_spin(spins)`.
 To choose a random spin, we use `numpy.random.randint()` to randomly index a spin on the lattice.
 Then, to flip the sign of the spin, we used `numpy.negative`.

 ### Results of the Metropolis(2D) Ising model simulation

+The `.gif`'s in this section is obtain by running `generate_Ising_gif.py`.
+Note the dependency on `imageio` as you might be lacking this library.
+The `imageio` library is used in conjunction with `os` and `matplotlib.pyplot` to obtain plots and convert them into an animated `gif`.

 #### Ising Model evolution with external magnetic field, h=0